 - Attend the scheduled bench rotation for the different sections of the clinical microbiology laboratory.

-- Attend to the Infectious Diseases Case Conference Monday at noon (3rd floor Hanes Conf Room 3042).
+- Attend to the Infectious Diseases Case Conference Monday at noon (3rd floor Hanes Conference Room 3042).
 One presentation every other week (10 minutes talk).

 - Prepare presentations (path slides) for the Inf Disease Case Conference and M&M conference in Infectious Diseases when needed: 5-6 cases every three month.

 - The resident also serves as a consultant by recommending appropriate cultures and culture processing for autopsies.

 - Correlate mycology/AFB results with Path reports.

 - Prepare a presentation for the laboratory personnel focusing in methods of diagnostic.